AndrewBuck/cosmic/README.txt

 sudo pip3 install pyinotify

+# SortedContainers - does what it says on the tin
+sudo pip3 install sortedcontainers

 Astropy is used for various calculations and data reductions on the server and on the celery worker nodes: